Archetype runs as a single archetype serve process. The API layer is a FastAPI application over the service layer, and the CLI is a thin HTTP client.

 /worlds/{id}/history |

-See the REST API Reference for full request/response schemas.
+See the REST API Reference for generated schemas.

 Route Pattern¶